Ed Lucas (baseball)

-Career
+Playing career

-Amateur career
+Amateur

 Lucas attended Spruce Creek High School in Port Orange, Florida, and Dartmouth College.
 He graduated from Dartmouth in 2004 with a degree in sociology and economics.
 Lucas played college baseball for the Dartmouth Big Green under head coach Bob Whalen; and also played American football in his freshman year.
 Lucas won the Ivy League batting title as a senior, and was named Ivy League Player of the Year and received honors as Dartmouth's Most Outstanding Male Athlete of the Year.

 Kansas City Royals

-The Kansas City Royals selected Lucas in the eighth round of the 2004 Major League Baseball Draft.
+The Kansas City Royals selected Lucas in the eighth round of the 2004 Major League Baseball draft.
 As Lucas could not return to college, he had little leverage in negotiations, and received a $1,000 signing bonus.
 He made his minor league baseball debut with the Idaho Falls Chukars of the Rookie-level Pioneer League, and earned $101 a month after expenses.
 Needing to work during the offseason, Lucas took jobs in construction, substitute teaching, bartending, and as a temp for the Charles Schwab Corporation.

-Lucas had a .307 batting average for the Omaha Royals of the Class AAA Pacific Coast League (PCL) in 2010, but the Royals did not promote him to the major leagues.
+Lucas had a .307 batting average for the Omaha Royals of the Triple-A Pacific Coast League (PCL) in 2010, but the Royals did not promote him to the major leagues.

 Atlanta Braves

-A free agent after the season, Lucas signed with the Atlanta Braves, receiving an invitation to spring training in 2011.
-He played for the Mississippi Braves of the Class AA Southern League and Gwinnett Braves of the Class AAA International League in 2011, but had a .238 batting average.
+On November 22, 2010, Lucas signed a minor league contract with the Atlanta Braves that included an invitation to spring training.
+He played for the Mississippi Braves of the Double-A Southern League and Gwinnett Braves of the Triple-A International League in 2011, but had a .238 batting average.